 - 1 cup plus 2 tbsp olive oil

-- 6 cups chicken stock.
-Go for organic if you can find it.
-Or hopefully you have made your own or my New You Bone Broth!
+- 6 cups chicken stock Use organic if possible.
+Or hopefully you have made your own, or you can check out my New You Bone Broth!

 - 1/2 tsp ground coriander